dehazeContrast/Rabcycle/README.md

 # Rabcycle
-Swift-based app using OpenCV to classify the recyclability of items
+Swift-based and Python-based app using OpenCV to classify the recyclability of items

 In-App Prototype